Waiyegolove/Moringa-Week-4-Hypothesis-Testing-IP/README.md

 The Data Science team will conduct research and provide recommendations on the strategy to distribute their resources by responding to the following claims:

-On a given weekday, the average number of vehicles (BlueCars, Utilib and Utilib_14) taken is more than the average number of vehicles being returned.
+1. On a given weekday, the average number of vehicles (BlueCars, Utilib and Utilib_14) taken is more than the average number of vehicles being returned.
-On a given day, the number of BlueCars taken is more than the total combined number of Utilib and Utilib_14 cars.
+2. On a given weekday, the number of BlueCars taken is more than the total combined number of Utilib and Utilib_14 cars.
-The number of vehicles taken in postal code 75015 is equal to the number of vehicles taken in postal code 75017.
+3. The number of vehicles taken in postal code 75015 is equal to the number of vehicles taken in postal code 75017.